 —From the United States Conference of Catholic Bishops

 Nativity Catholic Church offers the Sacrament of Baptism every Sunday at 1pm, the third Sunday of the month is in Spanish.
-Parents and godparents are required to attend a Baptism preparation class, which is offered in English or Spanish in the Parish Hall.
+Parents and godparents are required to attend a Baptism preparation class, which is offered in English or Spanish in the Meeting Rooms in the church office.

 Please download the forms below for all requirements and required documents.